Bychowiec Chronicle: Content

 Narbutt claimed that the reverse of the last page said that it is a Lithuanian chronicle translated from the Ruthenian language into Polish.
 In fact, it is in Ruthenian transcribed in the Polish alphabet.
 The chronicle is missing a beginning and an end.
 The first page was reconstructed by editors of the Complete Collection of Russian Chronicles using the writings of Maciej Stryjkowski.
 The chronicle ends in the middle of a sentence describing the 1506 Battle of Kletsk.
 In addition to being positively biased towards Lithuanian nobility, particularly the Goštautai family, the chronicle also pays closer attention to Catholic affairs, particularly the Franciscans.
 The legend of the Franciscan martyrs of Vilnius was first recorded in the chronicle.

 The content can be broadly divided into three parts: legendary, historical, and contemporary.
 The legendary section elaborated on the Palemonids legends, tracing genealogy of Lithuanian nobility back to Apolon or Palemon, a 5th-century noble from the Roman Empire.
 The historical section describes historical events using other chronicles as a source.
 This section is often confused and contradictory.
 It rarely dates events and mixes them according to the theme; the reconstruction of proper chronology would be impossible without other sources.
 This section is not considered reliable.
 The contemporary section describes events during the chronicler's life, particularly the reign of Alexander Jagiellon (1492–1506).
 This section is considered valuable and reliable.

 The Bychowiec chronicle used many medieval documents as its sources, primarily earlier versions of Lithuanian Chronicles, which in turn used other chronicles, including the Galician–Volhynian Chronicle.
 After about 1446, the chronicle became an independent source, using notes made during the reign of Alexander Jagiellon.
-The chronicles probably had access to notes or chronicles of Jonas Goštautas as his activities in 1440–53 are particularly detailed.
+The chroniclers probably had access to notes or chronicles of Jonas Goštautas as his activities in 1440–53 are particularly detailed.

 Although one of the least reliable Slavonic chronicles, the Bychowiec chronicle is generally believed to have used many medieval documents as its sources.
 The research by the comparative text analysis, however, attempted to prove that a very important source of the Bychowiec manuscript was, in fact, the Galician-Volhynian Chronicle only, possibly in a copy or in excerpts that differed slightly from the versions which we know now.